Previous experience through training or non-credit coursework? See if you qualify for college credit!

 Students are able to review the master syllabus of the course they are interested in testing for, and speak with the departmental faculty regarding content.
 The master syllabus may be found in the any of the majors and programs.

-The cost of a proficiency exam that requires a written only portion is $25/credit hour for up to a maximum total of $75 (for 3 or more credit hours).
-If the course requires a skills only exam, the cost is $50.
-The cost of a proficiency exam that requires a written and skills response is $25/credit hour for up to a maximum total of $75 (for 3 or more credit hours) and $50 for the skills portion of the exam.
+- written and skills response: $25/credit hour for up to a maximum total of $75 (for 3 or more credit hours) and $50 for the skills portion of the exam.

 Students must meet all course prerequisites to be eligible for a proficiency test.
-Interested students are encouraged to submit an proficiency application.
+Interested students are encouraged to submit the Prior Learning Assessment form below.